Guide to Renting a Boat: Tips and Considerations

 Licenses and Permits

 Most popular boating destinations, such as Florida or Minnesota, have state boating safety requirements that must be met to be eligible to rent a boat.
+Completing a boating safety course is often necessary to obtain the required permits or identification cards.
 In Florida, a Boating Safety Education Identification Card or Temporary Florida Boating Certificate is necessary to rent a boat.
 In Minnesota, a watercraft operator’s permit is required to rent a boat.

 Other Requirements